-- The names of anyone you know if residing in the household, or should be residing in the household but isn't.
+- the names of anyone you know if residing in the household, or should be residing in the household but isn't.

-- A brief description of the person(s) residing at the address.
+- a brief description of the person(s) residing at the address.

-- Any vehicle registrations of cars owned by people residing in the property.
+- any vehicle registrations of cars owned by people residing in the property.

-The more information you provide, the more likely it is that we will be able to catch Housing Cheats!
+The more information you provide, the more likely it is that we will be able to catch housing cheats!

-Anything you tell us will be held in the strictest confidence.
+Anything you tell us will be held in the strictest of confidence.
 You do not need to leave your name or details.

 We'll investigate your concerns and take the necessary action.